Karthikeyan8296/VLSI-EXP-5/README.md

 EXP.NO: 05

+DATE: 16/04/2024

 SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

 AIM:  To simulate and synthesis finite state machine using Xilinx ISE.

 APPARATUS REQUIRED:
  Vivado 2023.2